Skip to content

 Prompt Engineering

 Chat AI tools are only as good as the prompts you give them.
 The quality and appropriateness of the output can vary greatly depending on the prompt.
 In addition, many of these tools restrict the number of prompts you can send in a given amount of time.
-To learn more about prompt engineering, you might review some open source documentation here.
+To learn more about prompt engineering, you might review some background open source prompt engineering documentation and how it applies to crafting prompts for Copilot chat.

 Considerations